Flyers down Devils in shootout 4-3

 Hall gave the Devils a lead with an impressive individual effort just before the midway point of the third.
 Travis Zajac won a faceoff deep in the New Jersey zone and the puck bounced to Hall, who eluded Farabee racing up the right side and then passed the puck between Braun's legs.
 Hall then moved around a sliding Shayne Gostisbehere and absorbed a hit to the back from Braun as he fired the shot that beat Hart with 10:02 left.

-The Flyers tied the score just 91 seconds later when Farabee scored his first NHL goal.
+The Flyers tied the score just 93 seconds later, when Farabee scored his first NHL goal.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)